serapio/mindmeld-js-sdk/README.md

 });
 ```

-If you want to choose a particular user or session info, you can:
+If you want to choose a particular user, session, or domain, you can:
 ```javascript
 MM.start({
   appid: "<your application id>",